BrainBuzzer/blog/source/_posts/hello-world.md

 tags:
 - First-post
 ---
 Hello there.
 My name is Aditya Giri, and welcome to the first ever post on my blog.
 I've been wanting to start blogging for a long while now.
 I just used to put it off.
-So from here on, expect a lot of blogging about functional programming, personal anacdotes and my wekkly favorite programming resources.
+So from here on, expect a lot of blogging about functional programming, personal anacdotes and my weekly favorite programming resources.

 <!-- more -->